DarthVA28/PrologIBT/README.md

-# PrologIBT
+# Integer Binary Trees
-Integer Binary Trees Implementation in Prolog
+A declaritive implementation of IBTs and IBSTs in Prolog.